The SCO welcomes rivals into its fold

-Pakistan, for its part, is looking to attract even more foreign investment.
+MORE IS BETTER Pakistan, for its part, is looking to attract even more foreign investment.
 It already stands to benefit greatly from the China-Pakistan Economic Corridor, a huge China-led infrastructure project with an estimated investment of over $50 billion.

 The southern Pakistani port of Gwadar was developed with Chinese money.
 A container terminal has been completed, and a power station and a road leading to the port are under construction.
 Gwadar will be used mainly as a gateway to the sea from inland China.
 But, an influential Pakistani politician said, "the port facilities are not only for Chinese companies.
 They are also open for Central Asia's companies."

 "The greater South Asia is already emerging.
 This includes China, Iran and the neighboring Central Asian republics," Mushahid Hussain Syed, a lawmaker in Pakistan's ruling party, told reporters during his visit to the U.S. in late 2016, indicating that Pakistan chose to join the SCO when it did in order to weaken India's influence in South Asia.